 The trial was conducted by The Erectile Dysfunction Foundation and overseen by Paul Nelson, Clinical Sexuality Educator and Clinical Medical Assistant at Mt.
 Sinai Men's Health Center, New York, and Dr. Grace Dorey, who is a leading expert on pelvic floor physiotherapy and the author of numerous studies, including the most prominent clinical study of its kind: Pelvic Floor Exercises for Erectile Dysfunction, published in the British Journal of Urology International in 2005.

-"Women typically get all the sexual therapy and none of the drugs, while men receive all the drugs but almost none of the therapy,” said Paul.
-“This program combines solid medical intervention as well as heightens men's sexual awareness and connection to their bodies."
+"Women typically get all the sexual therapy and none of the drugs, while men receive all the drugs but almost none of the therapy.
+This program combines solid medical intervention and heightens men's sexual awareness and connection to their bodies."